rezkibimo/entropy-technologies-take-home-assessment/README.md

 - [x] ESLint config
 - [x] Unit testing with Playwright

-Unfortunately, NewsAPI requires a paid plan to use it outside of localhost COR, which also applies to alternative APIs.
+Note: Unfortunately, NewsAPI requires a paid plan to use it outside of localhost COR, which also applies to alternative APIs.
 I attempted to create a basic RSS feed, but many popular news sites have started blocking RSS feed usage outside the intended use or deprecating RSS feeds.
 As a result, I've developed a simple article layout using JSONPlaceholder.